richmahn/en_tn/heb/front/intro.md

 #### What are the major issues in the text of the Book of Hebrews? ####

-The following are the most significant textual issues in the Book of Hebrews:
+For the following verses, modern versions of the Bible differ from older versions.
+The ULB text has the modern reading and puts the older reading in a footnote.
+If a translation of the Bible exists in the general region, translators should consider using the reading found in those versions.
+If not, translators are advised to follow the modern reading.

-* "and you have put him over the works of your hands."
-(2:7) The ULB, UDB, and most modern versions do not read this way.
-Some older versions do.
+* "you crowned him with glory and honor" (2:7).
+Some older versions read, "you crowned him with glory and honor and you have put him over the works of your hands."
 * "those who did not unite in faith with those who obeyed" (4:2).
-The ULB, UDB, and some other versions read this way.
-Other versions read, "those who heard it without joining faith to it."
-If there are other versions in the region, translators might consider following their reading.
+Some older versions read, "those who heard it without joining faith to it."
-* "Christ came as a high priest of the good things that have come."
-(9:11) The ULB, UDB, and most other modern versions read this way.
-Some other versions read, "Christ came as a high priest of the good things that are to come."
-If there are other versions in the region, translators might consider following their reading.
+* "Christ came as a high priest of the good things that have come" (9:11).
+Some modern versions and older versions read, "Christ came as a high priest of the good things that are to come."
 * "on those who were prisoners" (10:34).
-The ULB, UDB, and most other modern versions read this way.
 Some older versions read, "of me in my chains."
 * "They were stoned.
 They were sawn in two.
-They were killed with the sword."
-(11:37) The ULB, UDB, and most other modern versions read this way.
+They were killed with the sword" (11:37).
 Some older versions read, "They were stoned.
 They were sawn in two.
 They were tempted.
 They were killed with the sword."
-* "If even an animal touches the mountain, it must be stoned."
-(12:20) The ULB, UDB, and most other modern versions read this way.
+* "If even an animal touches the mountain, it must be stoned" (12:20).
 Some older versions read, "If even an animal touches the mountain, it must be stoned or shot with an arrow."

 (See: [[rc://en/ta/man/translate/translate-textvariants]])